 - CCUIH TMAT website and project contact: Jackie Pierson

-- CRIHB TMAT website and project contact: Kathleen Jack
+- CRIHB TMAT website and project contact: Rahmad Perry

-- KAI website and project contact: Aislinn Rioux
+- KAI website and project contact: Dr. Danica Love Brown

 Tribal and Urban Indian Community Defined Best Practices

 Led by a partnership between The Center at Sierra Health Foundation, CCUIH, CRIHB, KAI, and USC, the Tribal and Urban Indian Community Defined Best Practices program is a grant funding and technical assistance opportunity for Tribal and Urban Indian health programs.
 The goal of the program is to support the local integration of cultural and traditional healing and recovery practices into developing or existing Tribal and Urban Indian health programs for SUD services.
-The program will offer individualized technical support to grantees through a planning track, which is focused on facilitating community discussions and readiness assessments, as well as through an implementation track, which is focused on strategic planning and implementation.
+The program will offer individualized technical support to grantees, facilitated learning opportunities, and implementation resources.

 - CCUIH TMAT website and project contact: Jackie Pierson

-- CRIHB TMAT website and project contact: Kathleen Jack
+- CRIHB TMAT website and project contact: Rahmad Perry

-- KAI website and project contact: Aislinn Rioux
+- KAI website and project contact: Dr. Danica Love Brown

-- The Center at Sierra Health Foundation website and project contact: Nora Dunlap
+- The Center at Sierra Health Foundation website and project contact: Amy Lawrence

 - USC TMAT website and project contact: Claradina Soto